-3. Follow the on-screen prompts to install the BioStar Client.
+6. Follow the instructions on the screen to finish the installation.

 Note: BioStar versions 1.3 and higher include drivers for connecting BioStation and D-Station devices via USB in Windows 7.
 These drivers will not work with older versions of BioStar.
 If you are using an older version of BioStar be sure to install the correct USB drivers.